 Courses & Concentrations

 You can earn a Bachelor of Arts or a Bachelor of Science in psychology.
 Both require 50 hours of psychology-related coursework in addition to the degree requirements set forth by the college.
 Your advisor can give you information about which degree is the best choice for you.
+This degree program can be completed in the traditional classroom or online.

 The minor in psychology is a great way to increase your insight into human behavior and mental processes, which can help anyone in their career, and in life.
 Minor requirements include 18 hours in psychology above the 100-level (21 total hours), with at least nine of those being upper-division hours.
 We recommend working with a psychology faculty member in organizing your minor courses.